 Step 3: Contact an Emergency Plumber

-Once the water and power are off you will want to contact an emergency plumber who can aid in the cleanup and repair of your hot water tank and plumbing system.
+Once the water and power are off you will want to contact an emergency plumber who can aid in the cleanup and replacement of your water heater and plumbing system.
 You may also want to reach out to your insurance company, depending on how bad the damage is.

-If you need emergency hot water tank repair in Kingwood or the surrounding area be sure to reach out to GAP Plumbing.
+If you need emergency water heater services in Kingwood or the surrounding area be sure to reach out to GAP Plumbing.
 We're available 24 hours a day to assist with plumbing emergencies, including hot water heater trouble.
-To learn more about our services or to request the assistance of an expert plumber in Kingwood or the surrounding area, call us at (281) 645-5406 today or contact us online.
+To learn more about our services or to request the assistance of an expert plumber, contact us online.